-Preference must be given to training that is offered within the participant's nonnal commuting area.
-If more than one training provider exists offering training for the same credential of comparable quality within the commuting area, then the least expensive training institution will be chosen.
-Documented scholarship/financial aid packages offered and/or improved access to required courses, clinical placements or internships must be considered when determining the least expensive training option.
-When suitable training is not available within the commuting area, training outside the area may be authorized if available at a reasonable cost pursuant to this Section.

 Training programs located outside of Maine shall not be approved unless appropriate training is not available within the state and within the participant's commuting area pursuant to Section 1.5.
 Training programs located outside the State of Maine may be approved if the training program is within the participant's commuting area.
 Any training program conducted at a location outside the United States is not allowed unless it is in Canada and within the applicant's commuting area.

-On-line courses or programs, regardless of their base of operations are considered within the participant's commuting area.
-Virtual programs offered by institutions other than public, nonprofit institutions in the state of Maine must include cost-effectiveness as outlined in section 6.5a.
+Virtual courses or programs, regardless of their base of operations are considered within the participant's commuting area.

 Duration of Education or Training.

 The participant must take part in year-round training as classes are available by the training institution.
 Participants in postsecondary degree and certificate programs must complete their education or training program within the following class time schedule: 6 years for a bachelor's degree; 3 years for an associate degree and 18 months for a one-year diploma or certificate program.
 Class time begins with the first day of the first week of training.
 Participants in non-degree or certificate programs or other non-postsecondary training programs must complete their education and training program within the time defined by the training provider.
-If the participant requires developmental, English Language Leamer, refresher, or prerequisite education, or is enrolled in a Certified Pre-Apprenticeship
+If the participant requires developmental, English Language Learner, refresher, or prerequisite education, or is enrolled in a Certified Pre-Apprenticeship

 Program, then, to the extent required, the maximum duration may be extended up to an additional 52 weeks beginning with the first day of class.
 A participant who began in CSSP with a goal of a one-year diploma or certificate or associate degree program may pursue an associate degree or bachelor's degree in a related field so long as the total length of the program to attain the degree does not exceed 3 or 6 years respectively, plus up to an additional 52 weeks for any developmental programs approved in the participant's plan.

-The Director of the Bureau of Employment Services, the Commissioner or the Deputy Commissioner of the Department may waive or extend the provision if exceptional circumstances are shown.

-Extending a participant's enrollment from an associate to a bachelors' degree and/or changing a Major or Degree program.
+The Director of the Bureau of Employment Services, the Commissioner or the Deputy Commissioner of the Department may waive or extend the provision if exceptional circumstances are shown Extending a participant's enrollment from an associate to a bachelors' degree and/or changing a Major or Degree program.

 To be eligible for an extension from an associate to a bachelors' degree or to change a major or degree:

 The CSSP Participant must currently hold a cumulative GPA of at least 3.0 in their major - degree related courses.
-(Good Cause may be granted under exceptional circumstances);
+(Good Cause may be granted under exceptional circumstances).

 The degree or credential that the participant wants to extend for and/or change major/degree for must be on the current high-wage in-demand list;